GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

 Solid mechanics solver
 ------------------------

-GEOSX is a multi-physics platform.
+GEOS is a multi-physics platform.
 Different combinations of physics solvers available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
 The ``Solvers`` tag in the XML file is used to list and parameterize these solvers.